Lazy Luddite Log

 The Sub-Culture Kids Action Figure Selection

 I recently resumed GMing some role-play games and hunted online for free artwork to illustrate characters or locales.
 I noticed something was suddenly different.
 There was a lot of content from a handful of new websites.
-It was superficially decent but the closer I looked the more problems I noticed.
+It was superficially decent but the closer I looked the more flaws I noticed.
 The overly idealized yet creepy faces.
 The deformed hands.
 The accidentally Escheresque architecture.
 I realized what I was seeing was a host of collaborations between AI and users describing what they were imagining.
 And then I decided, if you cannot beat them, join them, and started experimenting at a website called Night Café.

 The resulting pictures were fine for my purposes of printing them as small grey images to flash at players as I described non-player characters.
-But then I moved onto something that I hoped would work with the flaws of this new method.
+But then I moved onto something I hoped would work with the flaws of this new method.
 Toys are caricatures of reality.
 They are mass-produced and simplistic.
 They depend on commonly understood concepts and imagery.
 Hence I created The Sub-Culture Kids Action Figure Selection.

-These are depictions of retro action figures depicting youthful members of well-known sub-cultures from a variety of backgrounds.
+These are images of retro action figures depicting youthful members of well-known sub-cultures from a variety of backgrounds.
 They were produced by wrangling text over several fiddly and frustrating iterations.
 Nonetheless this method of producing images with colour and perspective was far quicker than anything I could do manually.
 And some of them are better than others.

 Raving Rina is the best - even the characteristic AI mistake of blending her headphones with her hairstyle somehow works.
 Skating Suzana comes complete with an accessory.
-Hugo Hearts HipHop and Grungy Gus are decent variations on each other but the latter needs more long and lank hair that I never managed to coax from the AI.
+Hugo Hearts Hip-Hop and Grungy Gus are decent variations on each other but the latter needs more long and lank hair that I never managed to coax from the AI.
 Feral Faris looks like a hippy but is supposed to be of the more recent iteration of feral.
 Finally Gothic Greta seems like she comes from another toy line altogether - her proportions are too mature but older drafts of her looked far too childish.

 Labels: ,